22 Different Types of Beetles in the UK

 Adult wasp beetles are effective pollinators and can be spotted feeding on flowers in forests and hedgerows from May through July.

-The willow and birch trees provide the ideal conditions for the development of the larvae.
+Willow and birch trees provide the ideal conditions for the larvae’s development.
 This beetle species is common in England and Wales but much less common in Scotland.

 13. Green Tiger Beetle

-The green tiger beetle (Cicindela campestris) has creamy yellow markings, and its legs are bronze-purple.
-Its body is bright green.
-The length of an adult is 10-15 mm.
+The green tiger beetle (Cicindela campestris) has creamy yellow markings, bronze-purple legs, and a bright green body.
+An adult is 10-15 mm long.

 It has been observed that certain species of tiger beetles can reach speeds of up to six miles per hour.

-These types of beetles in the UK get their name from the formidable jaws, sometimes known as mandibles, that it utilizes to capture other insects and other small invertebrates.
+These beetles in the UK get their name from the formidable jaws, sometimes known as mandibles, that they utilize to capture other insects and small invertebrates.

-In addition, the larvae have them, and they use them to clamp down on any passing prey that comes too close to their burrow.
+In addition, the larvae have them and use them to clamp down on any passing prey that comes too close to their burrow.

 Green tiger beetles are prevalent throughout Britain and Ireland, but they favor locations with low levels of vegetation.

-They can be found dwelling in heathland, grassland, brownfield sites, and dunes.
+They dwell in heathland, grassland, brownfield sites, and dunes.

 14. Stag Beetle

 The stag beetle (Lucanus Cervus) is identifiable by its dark body and imposing antlers, which are, more accurately, its jaws.
-The length of an adult can reach up to 7.5 centimeters.
+An adult can reach up to 7.5 centimeters in length.

 The largest insect native to the United Kingdom and one of the most common types of beetles in the UK, this species is also known as the greater stag beetle.

-It is extremely uncommon, and you can only find them in a limited number of locations in southern Britain.
+It is extremely uncommon, and they are found only in a limited number of locations in southern Britain.

-Because the larvae of stag beetles feed on rotting tree stumps and other decaying wood that has been in touch with the ground for four to six years, it is imperative that one should leave fallen timber and stumps in place.
+Because the larvae of stag beetles feed on rotting tree stumps and other decaying wood that has been in contact with the ground for four to six years, it is imperative to leave fallen timber and stumps in place.

-This species of beetle is extremely uncommon and endangered over the entirety of northern Europe.
-Yet, the populations in the Thames Valley are among the largest in the entire globe.
+This species of beetle is extremely uncommon and endangered throughout northern Europe.
+Yet, the populations in the Thames Valley are among the largest on the globe.

-In locations like Kew, Richmond, Barnes, and Wimbledon, you might catch a glimpse of them on a balmy evening in June, flying along the sides of wooded roads or simply strolling along the pavement.
+In locations like Kew, Richmond, Barnes, and Wimbledon, you might glimpse them on a balmy evening in June, flying along the sides of wooded roads or simply strolling along the pavement.

 The beetles in the Wildlife Garden of the Museum have been seen on multiple occasions.